icyleaf/halite/README.md

 >
 > `body_io` is avaiabled as an `IO` and not reentrant safe.
 Might throws a "Nil assertion failed" exception if there is no data in the `IO`
 (such like `head` requests).
 Calling this method multiple times causes some of the received data being lost.
+>
+> One more thing, use streaming requests the response will always [enable redirect](#redirects-and-history) automatically.

 ### Logging